alexisdpc/WorldQuant-alpha-trading/README.md

 # WorldQuant alpha trading

 WorldQuant BRAIN is an online simulation platform to build alpha ($\alpha$) signals and perform backtesting using market data.
 However, it is hard to find resources and documentation on the use of this platform.
-We present some trading strategies with high Sharpe ratio.
+We present some trading strategies with high Sharpe ratio

 ## American market